ZenMuhamadX/Nexchain/README.md

 # NexChain

-nexChain is a next-generation decentralized blockchain designed to facilitate secure and transparent transactions.
+nexChain is a next-generation simple decentralized blockchain designed to facilitate secure and transparent transactions.